zdebruine/RcppML/CONTRIBUTING.md

 Thank you for your interest in contributing to RcppML!
 This document provides guidelines and instructions for contributing to the project.

+RcppML v1.0.0 was written in early 2026 in VSCode with GitHub Copilot and Claude Opus 4.6 Agent mode.
+A similar development IDE is recommended for further contributions due to the large number of backends, algorithms, and optimization branches that are difficult to trace manually.
+Please ensure all pull requests are as narrow in scope as possible.

 ## Getting Started

 1. **Fork and clone** the repository: